-The 8A34013 is a port synchronizer for frequency and time/phase for equipment that uses packet based and physical layer based equipment synchronization.
-The 8A34011 is a highly integrated device that provides tools to manage timing references, clock sources, and timing paths for IEEE 1588 and Synchronous Ethernet (SyncE) based clocks.
-The PLL channels can act independently as frequency synthesizers, jitter attenuators, Digitally Controlled Oscillators (DCO), or Digital Phase Lock Loops (DPLL).
+The 8A34003 is a Synchronization Management Unit (SMU) for packet based and physical layer based equipment synchronization.
+The 8A34003 is a highly integrated device that provides tools to manage timing references, clock sources, and timing paths for IEEE 1588 and Synchronous Ethernet (SyncE) based clocks.
+The PLL channels can act independently as frequency synthesizers, jitter attenuators, Digitally Controlled Oscillators (DCO) or Digital Phase Lock Loops (DPLL).

-The 8A34013 supports multiple independent timing paths that can each be configured as a DPLL or as a DCO.
+The 8A34003 supports multiple independent timing paths that can each be configured as a DPLL or as a DCO.
 Input-to-input, input-to-output, and output-to-output phase skew can all be precisely managed.
-The device outputs low-jitter clocks that can directly synchronize interfaces such as 100GBASE-R, 40GBASE-R, 10GBASE-R, and 10GBASE-W and lower-rate Ethernet interfaces; as well as SONET/SDH and PDH interfaces, and IEEE 1588 Time Stamp Units (TSUs).
+The device outputs low-jitter clocks that can directly synchronize interfaces such as 100GBASE-R, 40GBASE-R, 10GBASE-R, and 10GBASE-W and lower-rate Ethernet interfaces, as well as SONET/SDH and PDH interfaces and IEEE 1588 Time Stamp Units (TSUs).